SLIKS: Materials and Methods to Prepare Hydrophilic, yet Slippery Solid Surfaces

 There have been many strategies to prepare slippery surfaces: Making the surface hydrophobic (liquid beads up on the surface), lubricating the surface, or covalently bonding hydrophobic brushes to the surface.
 However, none of these surfaces are hydrophilic.
 Such hydrophilic slippery surfaces have significant potential applications in enhanced condensation and boiling heat transfer, reduced protein adsorption, and improved contact lens comfort.

-- Significantly higher condensation heat transfer coefficient
+- Higher condensation heat transfer coefficient

 - Preventing de-wetting of the tear film without altering oxygen permeability